 One of the most persistent myths is that mold only affects older homes.
 While it’s true that older properties with outdated plumbing and ventilation systems may be more susceptible to mold growth, mold can develop in any home, regardless of its age.
 New homes can also face mold problems due to poor construction practices, water damage, or improper ventilation.
 In fact, airtight, energy-efficient modern homes may be at a higher risk if moisture management isn’t handled correctly.

-Mold needs moisture to grow, and wherever there is excessive humidity, leaks, or condensation, mold can thrive.
+Mold needs moisture to grow and can thrive wherever there is excessive humidity, leaks, or condensation.
 Whether your home is decades old or newly built, paying attention to areas prone to moisture is key to preventing mold growth.

 Myth: Mold Is Easy to Spot